Skip to Main Content

 Location managers coordinating CDMX, Teotihuacán, Chichén Itzá, Yucatán cenotes, Baja Pacific, and Durango Western locations under INAH, INBAL, and SECTUR Pueblos Mágicos permits

+Here is what we have to work with.
 On the ground, the Mexican location bench covers CDMX (Roma/Condesa, Coyoacán Frida Kahlo Casa Azul, Centro Histórico UNESCO, Xochimilco UNESCO), the pre-Hispanic UNESCO archaeological cluster (Teotihuacán, Chichén Itzá, Palenque, Monte Albán, Uxmal, Tulum.
-Locations include all INAH-permitted), Yucatán cenotes and Sian Ka'an Biosphere UNESCO, Baja (Fox Baja Studios + San Ignacio whale watching + Cabo San Lucas), Durango Western heritage, Acapulco 1950s heritage, Real de Catorce desert ghost town, and the volcanoes Popocatépetl, Iztaccíhuatl, Pico de Orizaba (5,636m).
+Locations have all INAH-permitted), Yucatán cenotes and Sian Ka'an Biosphere UNESCO, Baja (Fox Baja Studios + San Ignacio whale watching + Cabo San Lucas), Durango Western heritage, Acapulco 1950s heritage, Real de Catorce desert ghost town, and the volcanoes Popocatépetl, Iztaccíhuatl, Pico de Orizaba (5,636m).

 Here is the short of it.
-We set up the full permit and authority stack: INAH (mandatory for ALL pre-Hispanic archaeological sites + colonial heritage, 30+ day lead minimum), INBAL (colonial baroque architecture — Palacio de Bellas Artes etc.), SECTUR Pueblos Mágicos (35+ named towns including San Cristóbal de las Casas, Real de Catorce, Tequila, San Miguel de Allende, Pátzcuaro, Tepoztlán), SEMARNAT (biosphere reserves including Sian Ka'an UNESCO and Copper Canyon Tarahumara), CDMX 2,240m altitude logistics (oxygen-lower action sequences), hurricane-season June-November Pacific/Caribbean scheduling windows, the Día de Muertos UNESCO Intangible 2008 cultural shoot window (late October-November 2), and Cinco de Mayo Puebla heritage.
+We set up the full permit and authority stack: INAH (required for ALL pre-Hispanic archaeological sites + colonial heritage, 30+ day lead minimum), INBAL (colonial baroque build style.
+Palacio de Bellas Artes etc.), SECTUR Pueblos Mágicos (35+ named towns including San Cristóbal de las Casas, Real de Catorce, Tequila, San Miguel de Allende, Pátzcuaro, Tepoztlán), SEMARNAT (biosphere reserves including Sian Ka'a UNESCO and Copper Canyon Tarahumara), CDMX 2,240m altitude logistics (oxygen-lower action sequences), hurricane-season June-November Pacific/Caribbean scheduling windows, the Día de Muertos UNESCO Intangible 2008 cultural shoot window (late October-November 2), and Cinco de Mayo Puebla heritage.

+Here is the layout.
 On the ground, Climate planning: November-April dry/cool highlands ideal, May-October rainy highlands (afternoon thunderstorms), tropical lowland 70-95% humidity Yucatán/Chiapas, Sonoran/Chihuahuan -5°C winter dawn.
-INALI indigenous language coordination, INM work permits, STIC/STPC union framing, IMSS workers' comp, 16% IVA, ATA Carnet via SAT/Aduanas, USMCA Tijuana-LA cross-border.
+INALI indigenous language planning, INM work permits, STIC/STPC union framing, IMSS workers' comp, 16% IVA, ATA Carnet via SAT/Aduanas, USMCA Tijuana-LA cross-border.

 ACT 03